Runs a load job as defined in a YAML formatted control file.

 30seconds (entering "

-0" to disables timeouts).
+0" to deactivates timeouts).
 Note that you might need to increase this value when operating on high-traffic networks.

 ~/gpAdminLogs/gpload_YYYYMMDD.
 For more information about the log file, see Log File Format.

---no_auto_trans to disable processing the load operation as a single transaction if you are performing a single load operation on the target table.
+--no_auto_trans to deactivate processing the load operation as a single transaction if you are performing a single load operation on the target table.

 gploadprocesses each load operation as a single transaction to prevent inconsistent data when performing multiple, simultaneous operations on a target table.